apache/gravitino/docs/how-to-use-gvfs.md

    If you want to include the Gravitino Virtual File System runtime jar in your Spark installation, add it to the `${SPARK_HOME}/jars/` folder.

-   for S3, If the hadoop version in the Spark is 3.3.1 or higher, you need to add the bundle jar [`gravitino-aws-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-bundle/) to the packages,
+   for S3, If the hadoop version in the Spark is 3.3.1 to 3.3.6, you need to add the bundle jar [`gravitino-aws-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-bundle/) to the packages,
-    and for the hadoop version below 3.3.1, you can use the mini jar [`gravitino-aws-core-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-core/) and `hadoop-aws` jar and other necessary dependencies of the hadoop version.
+    and for other hadoop versions, you can use the mini jar [`gravitino-aws-core-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-core/) and `hadoop-aws` jar and other necessary dependencies of the hadoop version.

      ```shell
      ./${SPARK_HOME}/bin/spark-submit --packages org.apache.gravitino:filesystem-hadoop3-runtime:${version},org.apache.gravitino:gravitino-aws-bundle:${version}